chimwemwe007/blog-app-fin/README.md

 ### Usage

-To run the project, execute the following commands:
+To run the project, execute the following commands: rspec spec

 ```sh
   rails server